krmanik/manjaro-fs-arm64/README.md

-# Manjaro arm64 rootfs with xfce4
+# Manjaro arm64 rootfs with xfce4 and tigervnc

 ![](images/screen1.jpg)